Gary Shteyngart demonstrates how in his funny new novel, Lake Success.

 In Lake Success, Shteyngart writes about Trump without writing about Trump.
 Barry has benefited enormously from our leveraged economy, memorably described as a man who goes like a thief in the night, stealing a little bit from every house he visits.
 And, like Trump, he makes and loses immense sums, with little consequence to himself, but enormous consequences to the country as a whole.

-Despite the topical theme, it’s not his best book about our times.
+Despite the topical theme, Lake Success is not his best book about our stranger-than-fiction era.

 Everything by Shteyngart is worth reading but if I was new to the author, I’d start with Super Sad True Love Story, his masterpiece.